rfbproto/rfbproto/rfbproto.rst

 followed by the pixel data in the specified encoding.
 See `Encodings`_ for the format of the data for each encoding and `Pseudo-encodings`_ for the meaning of pseudo-encodings.

+Note that a framebuffer update marks a transition from one valid framebuffer state to another.
+That means that a single update handles all received *FramebufferUpdateRequest* up to the point where the update is sent out.

+However, because there is no strong connection between a *FramebufferUpdateRequest* and a subsequent *FramebufferUpdate*, a client that has more than one *FramebufferUpdateRequest* pending at any given time cannot be sure that it has received all framebuffer updates.

 SetColourMapEntries
 -------------------